-Benjamin Franklin, born on January 17, in 1706.
+Benjamin Franklin was born on Sunday, January 17, in 1706.
 To celebrate his birthday, here are some facts and quotes about the great man.
 Happy Birthday, Ben!

 Father of the Modern Almanac

 Benjamin Franklin’s portrait is on the front of The Old Farmer’s Almanac, as we honor Ben as the father of the modern almanac.

 - Benjamin Franklin has been honored in 14 different halls of fame.

-Words of Wisdom from Ben Franklin and his Almanack
+Words of Wisdom from Ben Franklin

 - “Make haste slowly.”

-• “The best investment is in the tools of one’s own trade.”
+- “The best investment is in the tools of one’s own trade.”

-• “He that teaches himself hath a fool for a master.”
+- “He that teaches himself hath a fool for a master.”

 - “An egg today is better than a hen tomorrow.”